Lettering Tattoo Ideas, Pictures, and Designs

-You can check out fonts on Microsoft word or various websites to determine which font style you like the best.
-Sometimes you tattoo artist will be able to recommend his favorites or what he thinks will look best for the tattoo.
+You can check out fonts on Microsoft Word or various websites to determine which font style you like the best.
+Sometimes, your tattoo artist will be able to recommend their favorites or what they think will look best for the tattoo.

 You will also find common lettering tattoos in various languages other than just plain English, like Hindi, Arabic, Chinese, or Roman.